YIZHE12/Math_AI_pre/README.md

 MSE, MAE or Huber loss

-MAE (L1 loss), is more robust to outliers than MSE Huber loss, even more robust to outliers
+MAE (L1 loss), is more robust to outliers than MSE

+Huber loss, even more robust to outliers

+Proposed paper to read about loss function

+Focal loss

+Due to the added exp weight based on class probability, it can be unstable.
+Atherefore, it needs to use sigmoid instead of ReLu, also it need to add alpha, and using prior for model initialization to damping down the effect of the exp term

+It is the opposite as Non-max suppresion, which remove all bounding box with low probability.
+But Non-max suppresion is more useful in YOLO, becasue the box size is small.
+But in the proposed RetinaNet, it has pyramid feature extraction, therefore it doesn't need that to remove false positive.
+It is problem is false negative.

+Anchor box: box with different shape for different classes

+It compared the most three mehtods:

+inbalanced classes weighfting, non-max suppresion, and hinge loss

+It has several clever design
+The skip connection and 1x1 conv (network in network) (bottleneck design) in